Early History of Niagara, Niagara Falls.

-Negro History and the Underground Railroad
+Black History and the Underground Railroad

-Next stop, freedom For many fugitive slaves, the final steps on their path to freedom ran through this region.
-Secretly refered to as the Underground Railroad, many courageous people risked their lives to aid thousands of freedom seekers by hiding them in churches, basements and attics and transporting them across the Niagara River by darkness of night.
+Next stop, freedom.
+For many fugitive slaves, the final steps on their path to freedom ran through this region.
+Secretly referred to as the Underground Railroad, many courageous people risked their lives to aid thousands of freedom seekers by hiding them in churches, basements and attics and transporting them across the Niagara River by darkness of night.
 Throughout the region, historic safe houses, land markers, and cultural institutions give testimony to this history.

 The enslavement of millions of Africans sparked a long history of resistance.
-During the 19 th-century, thousands of enslaved and many free African-Americans fled the United States and made their way to Mexico and Canada where they could live as free citizens.
+During the 19th-century, thousands of enslaved and many free African-Americans fled the United States and made their way to Mexico and Canada where they could live as free citizens.

 In Canada, the refugees arrived at points as far east as Nova Scotia and as far west as British Columbia, but the majority crossed over into what is now southwestern Ontario.
 They formed communities in the growing villages and towns or cleared the forests and pioneered new farmland.